Sat 20 July -

 Please note: all workshops and events that offered advance reservations are now fully booked.

-Imagine a city where animals of all kinds, including human beings, live together as equals.
+Imagine a city where animals of all kinds, including humanz, live together as equals.

-There’ll be a university where dogs do the teaching, an edible Arndale Centre for squirrels and birds, a film studio run by beetles, an interspecies family centre with rescued hedgehogs, a conference of animals led by a cow, a living memorial for extinct species, and a Life Art Library honouring animals as artists and performers.
-We’re inviting animals of all ages and species to explore this fascinating cultural experiment –including humanz…
+There’ll be a palace for mice and for humans, a film studio run by beetles, a hedgehog hospital, a conference of animals led by a cow, living memorials for extinct species, a Bestiary Beauty Parlour and a Life Art Library honouring animals as artists and performers.

 Commissioned and produced by Manchester International Festival with support from the Whitworth, The University of Manchester.